Baker Hughes Co (BKR) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for BKR stocks, with BofA Securities repeating the rating for BKR by listing it as a “Buy.”
 The predicted price for BKR in the upcoming period, according to BofA Securities is $38 based on the research report published on July 12, 2023 of the current year 2023.

-Volatility was left at 2.17%, however, over the last 30 days, the volatility rate increased by 1.83%, as shares sank -3.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.24% lower at present.
+Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares surge +1.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.47% lower at present.

 Insider Trading